 Firefox Proxy: How to Use a Proxy in Firefox

-If you're interested in greater anonymity when using the Web, proxy servers are worth considering.
-They establish connections between you and the Internet, forwarding your requests and concealing your IP address.
-Setting up a proxy server isn't difficult, with a number of options available if using Mozilla Firefox.
+Proxy servers are worth considering if you're interested in more online anonymity.
+They establish connections between you and the Internet, forwarding your requests and hiding your IP address.
+Setting up a proxy server isn't difficult and many options are available for Mozilla Firefox.

 In general, there are three ways to set up a proxy connection in Firefox: You can use a web proxy, install a browser extension, or manually configure one.
 Below, we'll show you how to do all three.